yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 X_test_reduced = dimension_reducer.transform(X_test)
 ```

-The resulting data shape is indeed one less dimension:
+The resulted data shape has indeed one less dimension:
 ![iris_data_reduced](../assets/images/20220507/iris_data_reduced.png)

 Alright, let's see if we can accomplish roughly-the-same with less resource:

 ![iris_perf_after_reduced](../assets/images/20220507/iris_perf_after_reduced.png)

 Whoa, same accuracy with nearly 90% less time!
 It's almost like.. too good to be true.
 Although this is a relatively smaller dataset.
-If we use a larger dataset, we'll see the classifier accuracy does drop with less and less dimensionality resulted by PCA.
+If we use a larger dataset, we'll see the classifier accuracy does suffer when dimensionality gets reduced by PCA.

-I did some quick experiments to show how the KNN classifier's performance changed with less dimensionality via PCA, based on the [handwritten digits recognition](https://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html) scikit-learn dataset, which originally is a 64-dimensional (features) set, with 1,347 entries.
+I did some quick experiments to show how the KNN classifier's performance changed with reduced dimensionality via PCA, based on the [handwritten digits recognition](https://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html) dataset from scikit-learn, which originally is a 64-dimensional (features) set, with 1,347 entries.

 The code would be nearly identical, except at the beginning you'll need to load the digits dataset instead:

 ```python
 digits_data = datasets.load_digits()
 ```

-Results on AzureML:
+Benchmark results on AzureML:

 | Dimensionality | Classifier time (ms)   | Classifier accuracy |
 | --- | ---   | ---         | -- |